 B1 Monitoring and Management / Maintenance Plan

-A plan shall be prepared and approved by Council prior to the issue of a Construction Certificate, documenting measures to be employed in the event of any increased erosion caused by the presence of the works.
-Implementation of the Monitoring and Management/ Maintenance Plan will be the responsibility of the management of the Elements of Byron Resort and must remain for the life of the extension works.
+A Monitoring and Management / Maintenance Plan shall be prepared and approved by Council prior to the issue of a Construction Certificate, documenting measures to be employed to monitor and address erosion in the vicinity of the geobag coastal protection works.

-The Plan must be consistent with the framework outlined in the letter from Royal HaskoningDHV dated 14 May 2014 (PA3267-RHD-XX-XX-CO-X-0001).
+The Plan must be prepared in accordance with the outline provided in Section 4 of the letter from Royal HaskoningDHV dated 14 May 2014 (PA3267-RHD-XX-XX-CO-X-0001) and must include (as a minimum):

+Monitoring at a 3-monthly frequency and following storms, including UAV imagery, survey, photographic monitoring and dune condition inspections.

+Provisions relating to the import of sand and/or beach scraping (subject to gaining relevant licences/approvals) to address end effect impacts on beach and dune form and revegetation (and fencing as necessary) to restore dune vegetation values.

+Monitoring and management of continued safe public access to and along the foreshore.

+Provisions for the repair of damaged coastal protection works, removal of the coastal protection works in the event of failure and reinstatement of dune values above and immediately adjacent/over the structure following an erosion event.

+Requirements for regular reporting to be provided to Council.

-It shall provide for the restoration of the beach and land adjacent to the beach, including the public accessway to the beach located to the north (if required).
-Any maintenance or restoration works carried out on Belongil Beach, outside the subject site, must be subject to a Cape Byron Marine Parks Permit and Crown Land Licence.
+The Plan shall provide for the restoration of the beach and land adjacent to the beach, including the public accessway to the beach located to the north (if required).
+Any maintenance or restoration works carried out outside the subject site, must be subject to a Cape Byron Marine Parks Permit and Crown Land Licence.

-The Plan must also contain provisions for the removal of the works at the end of the development consent period, and the restoration of the dune face and adjacent areas.

-Reason: To ensure the development does not adversely impact on the coastal environment, Aboriginal middens and biodiversity.
+Reason: To ensure the development does not adversely impact on the coastal environment, and biodiversity.

 B2 Soft Stabilisation Works

-To avoid a net loss of sand from the proposed extension work, 800m3 of sand must be imported into the site to assist in the re-establishment of the dune and to offset sand lock-up anticipated to occur over the 5-year lifespan of the coastal protection works.
+To avoid a net loss of sand from the proposed geobag coastal protection work, 800m3 of sand must be imported into the site to assist in the re-establishment of the dune and to offset sand lock-up anticipated to occur over the 5-year lifespan of the geobag coastal protection works.

 Plans submitted with the application for Construction Certificate must indicate the origin of the imported sand, temporary stockpile locations within the site and the application of the sand to the geobag wall.